nwillc/genfuncs/README.md

 func Associate[T any, K comparable, V any](sequence container.Sequence[T], keyValueFor maps.KeyValueFor[T, K, V]) (result *genfuncs.Result[container.GMap[K, V]])
 ```

-Associate returns a map containing key/values created by applying a function to each value of the container\.Iterator returned by the container\.Sequence\.
+Associate returns a map containing key/values created by applying a function to each value of the container.Iterator returned by the container.Sequence.

 <details><summary>Example</summary>
 <p>